North Catasauqua, Pennsylvania

-North Catasauqua is a borough in Northampton County, Pennsylvania.
+North Catasauqua is a borough in Northampton County, Pennsylvania, United States.
 The borough was founded in 1907.
 The population of North Catasauqua was 2,971 at the 2020 census.
-The borough is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+The borough is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 In August 2008, borough council officially adopted and christened North Catasauqua as "small Town U.S.A.", with a campaign devised by the North Catasauqua Betterment Committee for the official recognition.

 History

 20th century

-In 1907, the citizens of western Allen Township met at the Northampton Hotel, and signed a petition declaring the formation of the North Catasauqua.
-This petition was submitted to the county in early June, the final decree of incorporation was made on June 11, and was officially entered into the records on June 17.
-Shortly after the incorporation was made official, the first borough elections were held, with William H. Thomas becoming the first burgess, an office equivalent to a present-day mayor.
+In 1907, citizens of West Allen Township met at the Northampton Hotel, and signed a petition declaring the formation of the North Catasauqua.
+The petition was submitted to the county in early June, the final decree of incorporation was made on June 11, and was officially entered into the records on June 17.
+Shortly after the incorporation, the first borough elections were held, with William H. Thomas becoming the first burgess, an office equivalent to a present-day mayor.

 Located between the larger boroughs of Catasauqua in Lehigh County and Northampton in Northampton County, North Catasauqua quickly grew as businesses and residents came into the new borough.
-Eventually a police department was formed along with the Charotin Fire Department in 1909.
+A police department was formed along with the Charotin Fire Department in 1909.
 A new combined firehouse and municipal building was built in 1911.
-Prior to this, fire fighting equipment was housed at the Hoffman and Follweiler stables.
-Church services were held around the borough at various places of worship including St. Lawrence Church (built in 1857), St. Andrew’s Church (built in 1903), and Holy Trinity Church, which was built in 1903.
+Prior to this, firefighting equipment was housed at the Hoffman and Follweiler stables.
+Church services were held around the borough at various places of worship including St. Lawrence Church (built in 1857), St. Andrew's Church (built in 1903), and Holy Trinity Church, which was built in 1903.

 In 1913, North Catasauqua School District razed the four-room Allen Township schoolhouse so that a new one could be built.
 The new school building housed grades 1-8 and featured, what were at the time, state-of-the-art amenities.
 After a merger of North Catasauqua and Catasauqua school districts in 1953, the school housed elementary grades 1-6 until June 1972.